 I think it's a really similar situation to why people are buying hybrid cars today.
 There is money savings to be had by paying attention to energy consumption.
 And doing more eco-friendly things, there is a class of people to whom it's personally important to do that.
 Toyota is seeing customers demand eco-friendly products, and we're seeing the same thing with Sun, demanding our CoolThread processors.
 People are saying, "You've really hit something important for me going forward."

-When and how did you realize that eco-friendly computing was going to be an important
+When and how did you realize that eco-friendly computing was going to be an important issue?

 It is kind of something that has sunk in over the last four or five years, just thinking about the energy that's consumed in the data center.
 And then on the flip side, watching our customers use our technology to try to solve eco-friendly problems, such as designing better cars, tightening up the supply chain.
 It's a yin-yang situation, [IT is] part of problem but it's also part of solution.